 3. Bird Island

 If you’re expecting Bird Island to live up to its name as a potential place to see lots of birds, you won’t be disappointed!
-This barrier island, which is located on the state’s southwestern coast, is a favorite among nature lovers.
+This barrier island, located on the state’s southwestern coast, is a favorite among nature lovers.

 It features a nature preserve that’s home to sea turtles and many species of birds including horned grebes, painted buntings, black skimmers, wood storks and American oystercatchers.
 Bird Island Nature Reserve can only be accessed by boat but once you’re there, you’ll enjoy access to a scenic boardwalk, stunning stretches of beach and a day-use area where you’ll get up close with a variety of ecosystems such as grasslands, salt marshes and dunes.